 - Client-side certificates are not required for HTTPS requests.
-They are generally used when PKI-based user authentication is needed, such as in finance, government, or military applications. - You can specify that an entire site require client-side certificates. - If client-side certificates are required, but not provided by the client, OracleAS Web Cache returns an error: 403: Forbidden. - OracleAS Web Cache supports the use of client-side certificates with Oracle HTTP Server only. - OracleAS Web Cache does not support client-side certificates with a distributed cache hierarchy because the security of the certificates cannot be guaranteed. - Although the Oracle HTTP Server supports OpenSSL certificate revocation lists, OracleAS Web Cache does not.
+They are generally used when PKI-based user authentication is needed, such as in finance, government, or military applications. - You can specify that an entire site require client-side certificates. - If client-side certificates are required, but not provided by the client, OracleAS Web Cache returns an error: 403: Forbidden. - OracleAS Web Cache supports the use of client-side certificates with Oracle HTTP Server only. - OracleAS Web Cache does not support client-side certificates with a distributed cache hierarchy because the security of the certificates cannot be guaranteed. - In an ESI cache hierarchy, a provider cache must be able to accept the client-side certificate information in HTTP headers from the subscriber cache.
+However, with this configuration, the provider caches could inadvertently accept the certificate information in a header from a bogus entity.
+To prevent this, you must secure the provider caches, by methods such as installing them behind a firewall. - Although the Oracle HTTP Server supports OpenSSL certificate revocation lists, OracleAS Web Cache does not.
 If you use client-side certificates, you must modify your application to check if the client-side certificate has been revoked.
-You can do this using a CGI script or servlet.
+You can do this using a CGI script or servlet. - Oracle Application Server does not support Microsoft Server Gated Cryptography Certificates (SGC) or VeriSign Global Server IDs.
+This cryptography enables export version browsers to transparently upgrade to strong 128-bit encryption from weaker 40-bit encryption when communicating with an application server.
+Without this cryptography, browsers with the weaker 40-bit encryption cannot negotiate a secure connection to Oracle Application Server.
+A future release of Oracle Application Server may support SGC and Global Server IDs.

-See Also: "Task 7: (Optional) Require Client-Side Certificates" on page 8-8
+See Also: "Task 7: (Optional) Require Client-Side Certificates" on page 9-6